-The last iteration included adjustments to make it fit into its surroundings.
-The exterior surface is mainly gray in color reflecting the gray limestone of Surf next door, the bank across West Pearl Street, and the granite lintels on the widows in the back section of the center.
+The last iteration included adjustments to make the building fit into its surroundings.
+The exterior surface is gray in color reflecting the gray limestone of Surf next door, the bank across West Pearl Street, and the granite lintels on the widows in the back section of the center.
 The paint color on the interior walls showing through the windows mirrors the red brick of the back section of the center.
 The horizontal elements and the height of the roof are aligned with those of the back section, and the terrace is aligned with Surf.

 These comfortable seats, akin to those found in a Broadway theater, retract into closed storage so that the main level of the theater can accommodate many kinds of events and functions: examples include concerts, weddings, dance recitals, and corporate annual meetings.

-The Nashua Performing Arts Center will contract Spectacle Management, an experienced and respected arts venue operator, to run all aspects of the operation.
-From marketing to booking to hiring and managing staff to taking out the garbage, Spectacle will be responsible for every single aspect of the operations.
+The City has contracted Spectacle Management, an experienced and respected arts venue operator, to run all aspects of the operation.
+From bookings to marketing to hiring and managing staff to taking out the garbage, Spectacle will be responsible for every aspect of the operations.

-The flexibility of the Nashua Performing Arts Center means that all kinds of acts will be offered.
+The flexibility of the Nashua Center for the Arts means that all kinds of acts will be offered.
 Spectacle Management operates seven venues in Massachusetts, including the Lowell Memorial Arts Center, the Shalin Liu Performing Arts Center in Rockport, the Larcom Theater in Beverly, Cary Memorial Hall in Lexington, and Plymouth Memorial Hall.
 Spectacle will be able to attract high-quality, nationally touring acts because it can offer them multiple night bookings with these venues.
 Acts can range from Melissa Ethridge, The Wallflowers, Chris Isaak, to comedians, dance troupes, or the Vienna Boys Choir.
 To see real-time examples of the kinds of performances the Nashua Performing Arts Center will attract, visit the websites of these other venues.

 Spectacle Management estimates between 130 and 200 days of use per year, attracting 70,000 people to Nashua’s downtown by year three of operations.
 The flexibility of the space is key to this high usage rate.
-It will be able to host a small theater-in-the-round performance one night, a nonprofit organization’s annual meeting the next, and a nationally touring musician the next.
+It will be able to host a small theater-in-the-round performance one night, a nonprofit organization’s annual gala the next, and a nationally touring musician the next.